IsaiahSchatzline/IsaiahSchatzline/README.md

 <h2>😀 About Me:</h2>

 <p>I’m an iOS Software Engineer and am currently working at Fleetio.
-I’m passionate about iOS development, building impactful user experiences, and cultivating a collaborative team culture.
+I’m passionate about mobile app development, building impactful user experiences, and cultivating a collaborative team culture.

 I love being creative.
 Whether it’s creating user-focused mobile apps, brainstorming innovative solutions, building teams, or writing music.
 I thrive at the intersection of technology and community impact, blending technical expertise with leadership and communication skills to create meaningful experiences that drive impact.</p>
 <br>